 NICM is committed to undertaking ethical and transparent research, carried out in accordance with national guidelines, including the Australian Code of Responsible Conduct of Research (2007), and reflected in the University's Research Code of Practice and Code of Conduct.

 Western Sydney University has strict governance protocols in place to ensure the independence of the research is maintained.
 Donations are only accepted where they are ethical in nature and consistent with the mission, goals and policies of the university, and confer no material benefit or advantage to the donor (Donations and Fundraising Policy).
-Any funds used to support specific research projects are declared on publication of results, along with any potential conflicts of interest, consistent with international codes of research integrity.
+Read further information relating to policies governing gifts to Western Sydney University, and honour rolls.
+In addition, any funds used to support specific research projects are declared on publication of results, along with any potential conflicts of interest, consistent with international codes of research integrity.

 The NICM Advisory Board provides advice to NICM in the advancement of its objectives and priorities as a significant national body providing leadership and support for strategically directed research into complementary medicine and translation of evidence into clinical practice and relevant policy, to the benefit of all Australians.